 - Christian Thiel, Germany, vice-president of the EuroThrowers club (chairman of the negotiations)

-Of course, those rules may be and are encouraged to be used in countries not having signed the agreement in Chomutov!
+Of course, those rules may be and are encouraged to be used in countries that have not yet officially joined the EuroThrowers!